A successful employment starts from you

 The better employers and higher education providers communicate and understand one another, the better off students will be.

-Visiting the companies, meeting the professionals of the different sectors as well as living from inside the atmosphere of big companies or start ups, is a great opportunity that EucA offers to the Students interested in going deeper in their passions and ambitions.
+Finally, the Study Visits, EucA’s specialty.
+Visiting the companies, meeting the professionals of the different sectors as well as living from inside the atmosphere of big companies or startups, is a great opportunity that EucA offers to the Students interested in going deeper in their passions and ambitions.
 After a Study Visit they can begin shaping and planning their future careers and the relatives opportunities.